pam-exchange/SymantecPAM-PAMUser/docs/PAMUser-Breakglass.md

 ![TargetAccount - PAM User](/docs/images/BG-TargetAccount-User-2.png)

 That's about it.
-Saving the target account will update the password for the local PAM user to a new random value.
+Saving the target account will use the ` PAM User` connector and update the password for the local PAM user to a new random value.

 # Improvements and things to consider